Baneeishaque/ai-agents/git-reword-commit-plan.md

 ### Notes

+- **Fully automated rebase:** Setting `GIT_EDITOR=true` uses `/bin/true` (a command that does nothing and exits with success) as the editor, preventing git from pausing and waiting for user input when reword is triggered
 - **git lg alias:** This repository has `git lg` configured as an alias for the pretty-formatted log command used in verification steps
 - **Git LFS:** This is NOT optional for all repositories; this specific repository requires it due to 5 PDF files tracked by LFS and hooks that enforce its presence
 - **Swap files:** Created in `.git/rebase-merge/` during interactive rebase; safe to delete only when no active rebase is in progress